German bond yields dip after issuance outlook

 The surge in borrowing was largely expected, as Germany's finance minister said in late November that it was planning to raise 180 billion euros of new debt - almost double what was initially envisaged for 2021.

-After opening the session slightly higher, German 10-year yields were down 1 basis point to -0.58pc.
+After opening the session slightly higher, German 10-year yields were down 1 basis point to -0.57%.

 "The way that Bunds are rallying ... suggests that it was roughly in line with what was expected," said Peter McCallum, rates strategist at Mizuho in London.